decred/dcrdocs/docs/wallets/spv.md

 ## What is Simple Payment Verification?

 Simple Payment Verification (SPV) allows the use of a Decred wallet without having to download the entire Decred blockchain.
-A wallet operating in SPV mode is able to retrieve all of its transactions whilst only downloading blocks from the Decred network if they contained owned transactions.
+A wallet operating in SPV mode is able to retrieve all of its transactions whilst only downloading blocks from the Decred network if they contain owned transactions.
 In a typical case a wallet will only need to download tens of megabytes rather than multiple gigabytes.

-SPV has been built directly into the `dcrwallet` CLI tool as a secondary operating mode.
-Decrediton uses `dcrwallet` behind the scenes, and as a result all users of Decred are able to enable SPV regardless of their wallet preference.
+SPV has been built directly into the `dcrwallet` CLI tool as a secondary operating mode, and as Decrediton uses `dcrwallet` behind the scenes, all users of official wallets are able to enable SPV.

 ## Why was SPV added to `dcrwallet`?

 The hardware requirements to run a Decred wallet are drastically reduced when operating in SPV mode.
 Storage and download requirements are reduced because rather than downloading the whole blockchain, an SPV wallet will only download the blocks which contain relevant transactions, and for all of the other blocks in the chain only the headers are downloaded.
 The amount of processing power required is reduced because a device running an SPV wallet will only validate the proof-of-work and the header chain rather than validating every transaction in every block and ensuring the block contents are consistent with the headers.

-As a result of these decreased requirements, Decred wallets can operate on a wider set of devices, particularly mobile devices.
-Smartphones and tablets are typically limited in at least one of CPU power, storage or download capacity, which makes running a full node either impractical or impossible.
+As a result of these decreased requirements, Decred wallets can operate on a wider set of devices - particularly mobile devices.
+Smartphones and tablets are typically limited in at least one of CPU power, storage or download capacity, and mobile operating systems limit the amount of background work processing each application can perform, which makes running a full node either impractical or impossible.

 Another benefit offered by SPV is an extreme reduction in the time required for a brand new wallet to become operational, offering a huge improvement to the user experience.